shawnmusgrave/boston_bha_code_violations/health_and_safety_complaints_in_boston_public_housing.md

 ##Accessing the results via API

-In your browser of choice, use the following syntax to make API calls:
+In your browser of choice, use the following syntax to make API calls for particular developments:

-	http://[Public DNS - Shawn will provide]:8000/bhaviolations?dev_id=[enter development ID]
+	http://[Public DNS - Shawn will provide]:8000/dev_id?dev_id=[enter development ID]

 Suggested development IDs to try (all are between 1 and 300):